Why use Under the Birch Tree

 Under the Birch Tree adheres to strict Australian government guidelines regarding Blood-borne pathogen transmission / infection prevention and standards for safe food handling.
 Processes are carried out in a dedicated work space.
 Equipment and work space is thoroughly sanitised before and after each use.
 Most supplies are disposable / one use and all equipment meets food grade standards.

 After you've done your research, made an informed decision to encapsulate your placenta and are ready to make a booking, you will be sent out a booking package.

-I choose to offer all I can to support Under the Birch Tree Families in a Caring, Professional, Safe and Discreet manner.
+I choose to offer all the support I can to Under the Birch Tree Families in a Caring, Professional, Safe and Discreet manner.

 On call for you around your EDD